itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.4.5 =
+- Fixed the issue where the icon inverted display was not displayed properly when selecting a block.

 = 1.4.4 =
 - Fixed the home URL for the link settings of Design Title to be set by front-end rendering.